-Desira Bolden-Keith, MEd Audience: General
+Desira Bolden-Keith, MEd

+Audience: GENERAL All levels

+Grand Bay I-II

 In this comprehensive class, participants will delve into the realm of motor skill delays in young children.
 Through a combination of case studies, research insights, and hands-on exercises, attendees will gain the knowledge of what is needed to identify subtle signs of motor skill delays early on.
 By analyzing real-life scenarios and exploring current research findings, participants will enhance their ability to pinpoint developmental concerns accurately.
-Moreover, through practical exercises, they will ac quire essential skills to implement evidence-based interventions tailored to support and enhance motor development effectively.
+Moreover, through practical exercises, they will acquire essential skills to implement evidence-based interventions tailored to support and enhance motor development effectively.
 Whether you're an educator, caregiver, or healthcare professional, this class equips you with practical tools to make a meaningful impact on children's motor skill development.

-- 1. Identify developmental delays in motor skills, particularly focusing on identification, assessment, and intervention strategies. - 2.
-Identify and discuss appropriate motor development techniques that effectively support proficient writing performance in young children, empowering them to develop essential motor skills crucial for handwriting fluency and precision. - 3.
-List appropriate fine motor development techniques that effectively support proficient writing performance in young children, empowering them to develop essential motor skills crucial for handwriting fluency and precision.
+- 1. Identify developmental delays in motor skills, particularly focusing on identification, assessment, and intervention strategies. - Identify and discuss appropriate motor development techniques that effectively support proficient writing performance in young children, empowering them to develop essential motor skills crucial for handwriting fluency and precision. - 3.
+Participants will gain appropriate fine motor development techniques that effectively support proficient writing performance in young children, empowering them to develop essential motor skills crucial for handwriting fluency and precision.